If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Clean Honey Supers before Storage

 Before you put them into storage, clean the honey super boxes.
-Remove any residual honey, wax or propolis on the boxes as necessary.
+Remove any residual honey, wax or propolis from the boxes as necessary.
 You may also use water to clean the boxes.
 Do not use soap to clean the boxes.

 In the water, you may add some sterilizing chemical compounds to kill microorganisms on the boxes.
 This kills any fungal spores and eggs of pests and parasites of honeybees that may be on the honey super boxes.
 It reduces the likelihood of funguses growing on the super boxes, as well as the likelihood of pests and parasites of honeybees hatching from eggs on the boxes during the storage period.